ANP demands fresh polls to get country out of crises

 NOWSHERA: Accusing the Pakistan Tehreek-e-Insaf (PTI) government of causing irreparable damage to the economy, the Awami National Party (ANP) on Friday demanded mid-term polls to bring the country out of the present crises.

+The ANP leader said even the apex court of the country had noted that the NAB was being used for political engineering, arm-twisting of political rivals to force them to change their loyalties.

-“The very concept of justice is being questioned by all and sundry due to the utterly disputed role the NAB is playing and it is a serious issue to ponder over,” said Mian Iftikhar while elaborating on his earlier assertions.
-He said the political activities had gone up in the country of late and that was why the opposition parties had felt to join hands for a united struggle for democracy.
-Mian Iftikhar said the political parties should work in unison to bring the country out of the present crisis.
+“The very concept of justice is being questioned by all and sundry due to the utterly disputed role the NAB is playing and it is a serious issue to ponder over,” said Mian Iftikhar.

-The ANP leader said non-violence was needed the most at the present time.
-He deplored that violence was increasing all over the world.
-He said Khan Abdul Ghaffar Khan, lovingly called Bacha Khan, was a great visionary who had raised the slogan of non-violence long before and struggled throughout his life to convince his followers of this great concept.

-Mian Iftikhar said non-violence was such a force which could be used to counter violence and all types of terrorism.
-Other party leaders, including Mian Tameezuddin, Abbas Khan and Zar Ali Khan also spoke on the occasion.